enum314/nemesis/README.md

 ### Installation Script

 The template includes an installation script (`scripts/install.sh`) used by the Pterodactyl egg.
-This script:

-- Sets up the application environment
-- Installs dependencies with `pnpm install --production`
-- Runs database migration with `pnpx prisma migrate deploy`

 The installation script uses environment variables set in the Pterodactyl egg: